mkopciuszynski/ElettraSPEM/README.md

 ## Basic usage of SPEM routines

 ### Load procedures
-In Igor Pro menus open: data -> load SPEM
+In Igor Pro menus open: Data -> Load SPEM

 ### Load data
 The data in a form of: